Message from the Society

 • Talks with Tolstoi (Hogarth Press, June 1923, in an edition of about 1,000 copies)

-£20.00 per copy, including (surface mail) p&p.
+£18 per copy (£22 overseas), including (surface mail) p&p.
 Cheques should be made payable to Virginia Woolf Society (please mark the back of the cheque ‘Translations from the Russian’) and sent to: Stuart N. Clarke, Fairhaven, Charnleys Lane, Southport PR9 8HJ, UK.
-To pay in US dollars, please email Prof. Lolly Ockerstrom.
+To pay in US dollars, please email Prof. Lolly Ockerstrom at: email@example.com

-These are large picture postcards, black on cream with Virginia Woolf's signature in purple, and are similar to the upper wrapper of Issue No. 17 of the Virginia Woolf Bulletin.
+These are large picture postcards, black on cream with Virginia Woolf's signature in purple, with a photograph of the Virginia Woolf memorial erected in Tavistock Square garden by VWSGB members (see upper wrapper of the Virginia Woolf Bulletin, issue 17).
 Size = 172mm x 126mm.

 Annual Virginia Woolf Birthday Lectures